 Lakeland University recognizes the importance of “service animals” as defined by the Americans with Disabilities Act Amendments Act (ADAAA), Wisconsin Open Housing Statute 106.50 and the broader category of “assistance animals” under the Fair Housing Act that provide physical and/or emotional support to individuals with disabilities.
 Lakeland is committed to allowing individuals with disabilities the use of a service animal on campus to facilitate their full-participation and equal access to the university’s programs and activities.
 Lakeland is also committed to allowing assistance animals necessary to provide individuals with disabilities an equal opportunity to use and enjoy campus housing.
 This policy explains the specific requirements applicable to an individual’s use of an assistance animal in campus housing.
 Lakeland reserves the right to amend this policy as circumstances require.
 This policy applies solely to “assistance animals” which may be necessary in campus housing.
 It does not apply to “service animals” as defined by the ADAAA.

 Lakeland University offers a variety of support services to students with disabilities.
 To help us best meet your specific needs, please complete the following form.
-The ADA Coordinator, Dr. Julia Rodemeier will review the form, and contact the student regarding next steps.
+The ADA Coordinator, Karen Eckhardt, will review the form, and contact the student regarding next steps.

 Please contact the ADA Coordinator at 920-565-1021 ext.
 2115 with any questions.